urql-graphql/urql/docs/graphcache/cache-updates.md

 that is found in a result will be stored under the entity's key.

-A query's result is represented as a graph, which can also be understood as a tree structure, starting from the root `Query` entity which then connects to other entities via links, which are relations stored as keys, where each entity has records that store scalar values, which are the tree's leafs.
+A query's result is represented as a graph, which can also be understood as a tree structure, starting from the root `Query` entity, which then connects to other entities via links, which are relations stored as keys, where each entity has records that store scalar values, which are the tree's leafs.
 On the previous page, on ["Local Resolvers"](./local-resolvers.md), we've seen how resolvers can be attached to fields to manually resolve other entities (or transform record fields).